KATHERINE LIEW-TAN

 About Me

-I specialize in protein chemistry, molecular biology and structural analysis.
-My academic work integrates wet-lab techniques with computational tools such as AlphaFold2 and ChimeraX to investigate molecular mechanisms.
-I am especially interested in biosciences, microbiology and formulation R&D.
+My academic work centers on protein chemistry, molecular biology and structural analysis.
+I integrate wet-lab experimentation with computational tools such as AlphaFold2 and ChimeraX to study protein interactions and molecular mechanisms.
+My scientific interests span biosciences, microbiology and formulation R&D, with a growing focus on how molecular insights translate into real-world applications.

 Mindset